Notre Dame rector: Fragile cathedral might not be saved

 ALSO READ

-Paris charity gets share of $1 mln prize for training refugees as museum guides
+Paris charity gets a share of $1 mln prizes for training refugees as museum guides